"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

-A state which is not separable is called an \emph{entangled state}.
+A state which is \textbf{not} separable is called an \emph{entangled state} .
 Here is an example of an entangled state:

-No matter how much we try, we can never write it as just one tensor product; it is always going to be the sum of two products!
-This means that the states of both qubits are no longer independent.
+No matter how much we try, we can never write it as just one tensor product; it is always going to be the sum of two tensor products!
+This means that the state of each qubit is no longer independent of the state of the other qubit.
 Indeed, if qubit $A$ is in the state $\left|0\right\rangle $ then qubit $B$ must be in the state $\left|1\right\rangle $ (due to the first term), and if qubit $A$ is in the state $\left|1\right\rangle $ then qubit $B$ must be in the state $\left|0\right\rangle $ (due to the second term).
-This is precisely what is means for two systems to be entangled.
+This is precisely what it means for two systems to be entangled.